DAryanMR/SurfXPiRT/README.md

 # SurfXPiRT (Stable Debian 12 + XFCE for the Surface RT )

 Updates:
-- Added one-command-installer (SurfUpXplosion.sh) check walkthrough.txt
+- Added one-command-installer (SurfUpXplosion), check walkthrough.txt
 - Desktop environment has been changed from LXDE to XFCE due to it's more modern nature and touch friendlier env.

 I attempted to install Vanilla Debian with XFCE Desktop environment on Microsoft's legendary Surface RT,